Wylie Independent School District (Taylor County, Texas): History

 The 1930s saw a number of smaller school districts consolidate with Wylie.
 The Neill school district did so in 1931, followed by Iberis in 1933.
 That year, the district expanded from ten to eleven grades.
 In 1935, Buffalo Gap began sending its tenth and eleventh graders to Wylie, which continued until 1978 when Buffalo Gap consolidated with Jim Ned.
 Potosi began sending its eleventh grade students to Wylie in 1937 and Cedar Creek closed and began sending its students to Wylie as well.
 The Bulldog mascot and the colors purple and gold were officially adopted in 1942.
 Potosi, which had been sending its secondary school students to Wylie since the late 1930s, fully consolidated with the district in 1949.

 A bond election passed in 1962 that called for the addition of two buildings and other improvements.
 By 1964, a total of 466 students were enrolled in the district.
 As Abilene grew and annexed land from Wylie into its school district, Wylie residents voted to become an independent school district in 1968.
 Butterfield School, located between the communities of Caps and View, consolidated with Wylie ISD in 1978.
-A bond election held that same year passed, which funded the construction of a new high school campus on Farm Road 707 (Beltway South).
+A bond election held that same year passed, which funded the construction of a new high school campus on Farm to Market Road 707 (Beltway South).

 The district continued to grow and a new middle school (presently Wylie Intermediate School) opened in 1984.
 A year later, enrollment stood at 1,550.
 In 1986, an intermediate campus opened on Hardwick Road (present-day Wylie Elementary School).
 A larger high school campus on Antilley Road opened in 1994 and the previous high school was converted into the district's junior high school.